I'm a paragra

 The Oronoco Fire Department and Oronoco First Responders spend hours each year training to be prepared for emergencies.
 We can be called any time of the day or night to respond to calls for help.

-What is even more important that training and responding to calls is educating our community.
+What is even more important than training and responding to calls is educating our community.
 Together, with your help, we can make our community a safer place.

 Did you know that in 2011, U.S. fire departments responded to 370,000 home structure fires.
 These fires caused 13,910 civilian injuries, 2,520 civilian deaths, $6.9 billion in direct damage?